 By Christopher DeHarde, Staff Writer

-After a difficult 2018 that included a pieced-together Indianapolis 500 ride, a NASCAR race with a sponsor that took its logos off the car following a PR storm involving his father and some dirt midget racing that didn’t end as expected, Conor Daly now has his best shot to perform well at the Indianapolis 500.
+After a difficult 2018 that included a pieced-together Indianapolis 500 ride, a NASCAR race with a sponsor that took its logos off the car following a PR storm involving his father and some dirt midget racing that didn’t end as expected, Daly now has a solid ride for the 103rd Indianapolis 500.

 “I couldn’t be prouder to represent the Air Force for a second consecutive year at the Indianapolis 500,” said Daly in a team statement.
 “I would not be here without the effort from everyone at Andretti Autosport to make sure this program is structured for success.
 It means a lot to see the commitment that Air Force has shown in me, and the chance to have a shot at winning the biggest race in the world.”

-Daly represented the Air Force last year in a program that was a partnership between Thom Burns Racing and Dale Coyne Racing and it was a partnership that tested nerves as much as anything, only making it into the Indianapolis 500 field after three qualifying attempts.
+Daly represented the Air Force in 2018 in a program that was a partnership between Thom Burns Racing and Dale Coyne Racing.
+It was a partnership that tested nerves for the crew and Daly, only making the Indianapolis 500 field after three qualifying attempts on Bump Day.

-That, plus being a fill-in for Harding Racing at times last year wasn’t easy given that the car he drove had five-year-old shocks on it.
+That, plus being a fill-in for Harding Racing at times last year wasn’t easy for the Noblesville, Indiana native, given that the car he drove had five-year-old shocks on it.
 But Daly is older and wiser now to his situation.

 “Over the last 18 months, since the end the 2017 season, I’ve been in a couple different cars, a couple different situations,” said Daly.
 “I’ve always been sort of thrust into the deep end, just basically I’ve had to try and just do whatever I could do in a last-minute type situation.
 I’m used to that.